Your membership has expired

 The Chillwell works like most evaporative air coolers, blowing air from a small fan inside the unit through a wet cooling cartridge (a water-soaked, honeycomb-shaped pad included with the unit) and a reservoir of cold water.
 You can add ice to the tank, too, but I found that doing so created some condensation under the unit and didn’t really make the air blowing on me any cooler.

 It has four fan speeds—low, medium, high, and turbo—plus a cooling control button that blows a light water mist in addition to air when it is switched on.
-The user manual says you can adjust the direction of airflow by moving the vents up or down, but I was unable to keep the vents on the unit I tested pointed in any direction but straight ahead, no matter how I tried to angle them.
-This could be a defect in the model we purchased, so we contacted the brand for a comment, but they never responded.
+The user manual says you can adjust the direction of airflow by moving the vents up or down, but I was unable to keep the vents on the unit pointed in any direction but straight ahead, no matter how I tried to angle them.
+This could be a defect in the model we purchased, so we contacted the company for a comment, but it never responded.

-The Chillwell also doubles as a night light, with seven different color options.
-If you require total darkness to sleep, you can also switch off the mode indicator lights on the unit.
+The Chillwell also doubles as a night-light, with seven color options.
+If you require total darkness to sleep, you can also switch off the mode indicator lights.

 Become a member to read the full article and get access to digital ratings.